veaba/tensorflow-docs/docs/tf.compat/v1/flags/mark_flags_as_required.md

 #### Recommended usage:
 if name == 'main': flags.mark_flags_as_required(['flag1', 'flag2', 'flag3']) app.run()
 #### Args:
-- flag_names: Sequence[str], names of the flags.
+- `flag_names`: Sequence[str], names of the flags.
-- flag_values: flags.FlagValues, optional FlagValues instance where the flags are defined.
+- `flag_values`: flags.FlagValues, optional FlagValues instance where the flags are defined.
 #### Raises:
-- AttributeError: If any of flag name has not already been defined as a flag.
+- `AttributeError`: If any of flag name has not already been defined as a flag.